 Growing your own navy beans will allow you to have a healthy, low cost, vegetable-based protein that will store long after harvest.
 Beans combined with grains, like rice, become a complete protein.
 They are rich in vitamin B and folic acid along with many other minerals and are high in fiber.

 To grow your own navy beans, select a site in the garden that is in full sun.
-Beans do well in fertile soil, but can also thrive in moderate soil due to their ability to fix nitrogen.
+Beans do well in fertile soil but can also thrive in moderate soil due to their ability to fix nitrogen.
 Plant the seeds after all danger of frost for your area has passed.
-Soil temps should be at least 50 F. (10 C.).
+Soil temps should be at least 50 degrees F. (10 C.).

 Side dress the beans with an ammonium nitrate fertilizer once the plants have blossomed and pods are setting.
-Work the fertilizer in next to the plants and water well.
+Work the fertilizer next to the plants and water in well.

-Keep the beans supplied with an inch of water per week; water in the morning to prevent disease.
+Keep the beans supplied with an inch (2.5 cm.) of water per week; water in the morning to prevent disease.
 To retard weed growth and help retain moisture, lay organic mulch, such as aged straw or grass clippings, around the base of the plants.